marcberg/FPL_predictions/README.md

 - Improve the training-part.
 - Document code and functions.
 - Improve main.py as pipeline.
-- Automate with Github actions
+- Automate with Github actions.
 - Build airflow-flow just to learn airflow.